 I’ve really come to love my husband’s hopeless-romantic grandad.
-I don’t think ever a visit has passed that he hasn’t sung a song from the 50s and he’s always asking how our love life is.
+I don’t think ever a visit has passed that he hasn’t sung a song from the 50s or asked “hows your love life?”
 He is such a funny, charming character and I’ve always seen just a little of myself in him.
 In the past year or so his health and his memory have deteriorated.
 He’s had to go into a home because his nan with a broken hip and back just can’t look after him.

 It’s been hard watching a couple who’ve spent their lives together be separated this way at the end.
 Even though his nan goes to see him nearly everyday she feels so much guilt in keeping him there and he keeps packing all his pictures away, ready to go “home.”
 He remembers who we are and can recall things from long ago but the day after our wedding he couldn’t really remember attending.
 His short-term memory is a bit like recalling dreams; sometimes he can and sometimes he can’t.